 Metrics for the four student success goals were chosen to align with the system-wide Vision for Student Success.
-Targets for metrics were developed by projecting from recent historical data sourced primarily from the Chancellor's Office, using consistently applied methods, and gaining input from internal and external stakeholders.
+Targets for metrics, including equity targets for specified metrics across the four student success goals, were developed by projecting from recent historical data sourced primarily from the Chancellor's Office, utilizing consistently applied methods, and gaining input from internal and external stakeholders.
 Progress on established targets will be measured annually through fiscal year 2023-24.
-Given appropriate multi-year data disaggregation, disproportionate impact for equity subgroups will be assessed and targets will be established for applicable metrics.